Brille24 Customer Service: How Brille24 Uses WhatsApp for Professional Customer Support

 4. How is your community developing over WhatsApp?
 And how do your users like the service – do you have specific statistics?

 Over one year, our subscribers have more than doubled.
 The open rates are between 90% and 95% and the clickrates from our latest marketing campaign, “3 glasses for 99€,” were 20%.

 We’ve learned that the clicks and traffic start coming in almost immediately after the news distribution.

 5. What concrete tasks does your WhatsApp channel fulfill in terms of your online services, and what specific content do you use messaging for?

 We primarily use the WhatsApp customer service channel to answer questions from our clients, but also to share the latest information and offers with them.
-Recently we started our first giveaway over WhatsApp with the invite a friend feature, and it was very successful.

 6. What are the biggest differences for you between Messengers and Social Media, e-mail, and apps?
 What are the advantages of WhatsApp and Co.?

 Messengers are for communication and exchange.
 Social Media is more for information.
 With Messenger it’s easier to directly speak to the customers.
 Through WhatsApp and Facebook Messenger we also profit from the platforms’ huge reach.